AaronvDiepen/Uno-Chess-core/README.md

 This library requires rust version 1.27 or greater in order to check for the BMI2 instruction-set at compile-time.
 Additionally, this build is compatible with rust 2018 which, I believe, requires rust 1.31.

 > Note: bmi2 has been disabled due to horrible performance on AMD architectures.
 I have instead opted to expose the two relevant functions publicly if on a bmi2 CPU.

+## Uno-Chess
+Uno-Chess is a modification of normal chess in which capture rules have been reversed.
+A piece can only be captured by any piece in its normal attacking positions.
+So keep in mind that pawns are more valuable than queens and kings can only be checked from their 8 surrounding squares.

 ## Examples